Rankin--Cohen brackets in Representation Theory: Introduction

 \section{Introduction}

-The Rankin--Cohen brackets made their first implicit appearance in the late 1880s in the work of P.~Gordan \cite{Gordan} and his student S.~Gundelfinger \cite{Gundel} on invariant theory.
-Since then, they have been rediscovered on several occasions in different mathematical contexts, a fact that clearly attests to their enduring relevance.
+The Rankin--Cohen brackets made their first implicit appearance in the late 1880s work of P.~Gordan \cite{Gordan} and his student S.~Gundelfinger \cite{Gundel} on invariant theory.
+Since then, they have been rediscovered on several occasions in various contexts of mathematics, a fact that clearly attests to their enduring relevance.

 Renewed interest in this family of operators largely stems from the role they play in number theory.
 In a landmark paper \cite{xCo75}, H.~Cohen explored various properties of what were later called \emph{ the Rankin--Cohen brackets} by D.~Zagier \cite{Zagier94}, including an ingenious proof of their covariance, and applied them to the study of special values of $L$-functions.